MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 34 - Chapter 2 - The Guild's New Recruits - Start of Drenched Bluff.md

   * *Anchor: <a name="0"></a>0*

-  * `💬`: "You wake up one day, only to realize that you've been turned into a Pokémon and are now in a world inhabited only by Pokémon!"
+>You wake up one day, only to realize that you've been turned into a Pokémon and are now in a world inhabited only by Pokémon!
+>

-  * `💬`: "It's up to you to form an exploration team and embark on the adventure of a lifetime!"
+>It's up to you to form an exploration team and embark on the adventure of a lifetime!
+>

-  * `💬`: "Welcome to the fascinating world of Pokémon Mystery Dungeon: Explorers of Sky!
-Now YOU are the Pokémon!"
+>Welcome to the fascinating world of Pokémon Mystery Dungeon: Explorers of Sky!
+Now YOU are the Pokémon!

   * * * *